 and they throw you a round ball

-and they tell you to hit it square.
+and they tell you to hit it square."

 The first thing I thought of were those little origami balls we used to make in high school.
-I remember the boys even filled them with water to make balloons for throwing at surprised people!
+I remember the boys even filled them with water to make balloons for throwing at surprised people.

 There are surely ways a paper crafter will use these as paper

 roses up to step three.
 Then it gets a little different, but not wildly so.
 I'll show you how.

 You Will Need:

 paper makes a prettier ornament.
-Make sure you keep the patterned side facing outwards as you fold
+Make sure you keep the patterned side facing outwards (away from you) as you fold

-- A bone folder will help make the folds nice and crisp
+A bone folder will help make the folds nice and crisp

 Here's What to Do:

-- Measure your paper and cut it to be a perfect square.
+Measure your paper and cut it to be a perfect square.
 I chose a patterned piece of scrapbook paper or designer series paper.
 Use the bone folder to crease all your folds from here on in

 Fold your paper in half and then fold it in half the other way so you wind up with a folded square 1/4 the size of the original paper

 Open the paper out to a half sheet.
 Lift the top layer of paper and fold it to make a triangular shape

 Turn the paper over and do the same to the other side.
 You will have something that looks like this:

 Now fold the loose ends up to a point at the top. allowing them to meet in a sharp point.
 (For paper roses, you do a shallower fold).
 It will now look like this:

 Turn your paper over and make the same triangle folds on the other side.

-- Turn the ornament over and repeat that last fold so the two sides meet as points in the middle
+Turn the ornament over and repeat that last fold so the two sides meet as points in the middle

 Pick up your paper ball and blow gently into the end my bone folder is pointing to inflate it.